choojs/website/content/docs/views/index.md

   }
 }

-function main (state, emit) {                  // 5.
+function main (state, emit) {
   return html`
     <h1>I'm the main view</h1>
   `
 }

-function foo (state, emit) {                   // 6.
+function foo (state, emit) {
   return html`
     <h1>fooooooooooo view</h1>
   `
 }
 ```

-1. We create a route `'/'` which calls the `template` function, and passes it
-   the `main` view function.
-2. We create a route `'/foo'` which calls the `template` function, and passes it
-   the `foo` view function.
-3. This is where the bulk of the action happens.
+1. This is where the bulk of the action happens.
 We create a function named
    `'template'` which takes a view as an argument (`childView`).
-4. The `'template'` function returns another function.
+2. The `'template'` function returns another function.
 This is the function
    we'll be passing to `app.route()`.
 It's a valid view.
 When the view is
    called, it calls the `childView`, and wraps it with DOM elements.
-5. We define a view named `'main'`.
-6. We define a view named `'foo'`.